rackerlabs/docs-core-infra-user-guide/cloud-ops/bestpractice.rst

 Best practices for storage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-* Use attached storage whenever possible since it will allow you to
+* Use attached storage whenever possible because it will allow you to
   resize, backup, and plan for failure more gracefully.
   Follow the tutorial at
   :kc-article:`Create and Attach a Cloud Block Storage Volume <create-and-attach-a-cloud-block-storage-volume>`.